Nikon D4 vs Sony A58

 Studio photographers will appreciate that the Nikon D4 (unlike the A58) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D4 and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the D4 and the A58 have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the A58 was followed by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D4 and A58 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Sony A58 Manual.

 So how do things add up?
 Is the Nikon D4 better than the Sony A58 or vice versa?
 The listing below highlights the relative strengths of the two models.